wpernath/openshift-sonatype-nexus/README.md

 5. Click ***Create role***

 Now once users login from LDAP they can do almost everything outside of administrative tasks that could affect others in the environment.

-## Installing a License

-In order to install a Sonatype Nexus license you can upload it via the Administration > System > Licensing portion of the Settings panel.

-***NOTE***: You will need to have launched Nexus via the Persistent template as the container needs to restart to load the license.
-An ephemeral container is not able to have a license (at this time, ConfigMaps are being explored).